 Back on land, visitors to Lihue can enjoy horse riding at local ranches or play a round at one of the three golf courses in the city.
 There are also regular cultural events, including the Kauai Festival of Lights, which illuminates the city at Christmas time, as well as a superb jazz festival held in June.

-Whether you want to get lost on gorgeous hiking trails, descend to the ocean floor or ride the wild surf, Lihue is an exceptional holiday destination.
+Whether you want to get lost on gorgeous hiking trails, descend to the ocean floor or ride the wild surf, Lihue is an exceptional vacation destination.

 Getting around Lihue

-Lihue isn't very large, and the harbour and town centre are walkable (or you can rent a bike).
+Lihue isn't very large, and the harbor and downtown area are walkable (or you can rent a bike).
 However, to see the island's attractions renting a car is essential, and see if your hotel offers a package deal as you can make significant savings.
 The coast of Kauai is also great cycling territory.